Utkarshmishra2k2/Factor-Analysis-PCA-on-Airline-Data/README.md

-This Python script written in a Jupyter Notebook environment, possibly originally created in Google Colab.
-Here's a brief description of what the code does:

-1. **Factor Analysis**: The script begins by performing factor analysis on a dataset, extracting factors from a loading matrix based on a specified threshold.
-It uses various libraries such as pandas, numpy, matplotlib, seaborn, and factor_analyzer for this purpose.
+# Factor Analysis and K-Means Clustering

+This repository contains code for conducting Factor Analysis and K-Means Clustering on a dataset related to customer satisfaction with airline services.
+The code is implemented in Python using various libraries such as pandas, numpy, matplotlib, seaborn, statsmodels, scikit-learn, and factor_analyzer.

+# Introduction
+Factor Analysis is a statistical method used to uncover underlying factors or latent variables within a dataset.
+It helps in understanding the structure of the data and identifying patterns among variables.
+K-Means Clustering is an unsupervised learning algorithm used for grouping data into clusters based on similarities.

+# Factor Analysis
+## Bartlett's Test of Sphericity and KMO Test
+The code begins by performing Bartlett's Test of Sphericity and the Kaiser-Meyer-Olkin (KMO) Test to assess the suitability of the dataset for Factor Analysis.
+These tests evaluate whether the variables in the dataset exhibit significant dependencies and share common variance.

+## Standardization and Principal Component Analysis (PCA)
-2. **Data Preprocessing**: It preprocesses the data by standardizing it and then applies Principal Component Analysis (PCA) to decide the number of factors to retain.
+The dataset is standardized using StandardScaler, and Principal Component Analysis (PCA) is performed to decide the number of factors to retain.
+The cumulative explained variance and scree plot inspection are used for this purpose.

-3. **Factor Analysis Types**: The script explores different types of factor rotations such as None, Promax, Quartimax, Orthogonal, and Varimax, examining their loadings on different factors.

-4. **Interpretation of Factors**: After factor analysis, the script interprets the factors and assigns names to them based on the variables exhibiting the highest loading scores.

-5. **Logistics Regression**: Following factor analysis, it proceeds with logistic regression, including label encoding and checking for multicollinearity.

-6. **K Means Clustering**: Lastly, the script performs K Means clustering on the dataset and evaluates the model's performance using various metrics such as inertia, silhouette score, and accuracy.

-Overall, the script encompasses data exploration, dimensionality reduction, factor analysis, logistic regression, and clustering techniques, providing insights into the underlying structure of the dataset and potentially predictive models.
+## Factor Analysis Types
+The code then conducts Factor Analysis with different rotation methods, including None, Promax, Quartimax, Orthogonal, and Varimax.
+The loadings for each factor are analyzed to understand the underlying structure of the data.

+# K-Means Clustering
+The code also includes K-Means Clustering to group the data into clusters based on customer satisfaction attributes.
+The elbow method is used to determine the optimal number of clusters, and the silhouette score is calculated to evaluate the clustering performance.

+# Usage
+To use this code, follow these steps:
+1. Clone the repository to your local machine.
+2. Install the required dependencies listed in the `requirements.txt` file.
+3. Run the provided Jupyter Notebook or Python script to perform Factor Analysis and K-Means Clustering on your dataset.

+# Conclusion
+Factor Analysis and K-Means Clustering are powerful techniques for extracting insights and identifying patterns in complex datasets.
+By applying these methods, businesses can gain valuable insights into customer preferences and behavior, enabling them to make data-driven decisions to improve their services and products.